Complaint filed with NHTSA

 NHTSA

 A few days ago, I alluded to attempting to work with Kia on what I believe should be a warranty issue.
 I was rebuffed by both a local dealer and the company itself.
-So today I filed a detailed complaint with NHTSA, the National Highway Traffic Safety Administration.
+So today a detailed complaint was filed NHTSA, the National Highway Traffic Safety Administration.

 I will give you a detailed account in a moment but first let me say that NHTSA makes the process pretty simple.
 And I’ve seen enough form complaints over the years that tell me more drivers should avail themselves of this option.